serg-ios/hws-networking/README.md

 [ReqRes](https://reqres.in) offers a great API against which you can test your front-end.

-To make a POST request with Combine, an URLRequest must be created:
+By default, `dataTaskPublisher` request method is GET.
+In order to make a POST request with Combine, an URLRequest must be created:

 ```swift
 func upload<Input: Encodable, Output: Decodable>(_ data: Input, url: URL, httpMethod: String = "POST", contentType: String = "application/json", completion: @escaping (Result<Output, UploadError>) -> Void) {